mariasr3/pytprot/README.md

 ```

-With, this, the package and its dependencies will be automatically installed within your PYTHONPATH.
+With this, the package and its dependencies will be automatically installed within your PYTHONPATH.

 ### 1.2.
 Through github